sodadata/docs/soda-cl/distribution.md

 When you run a distribution check, Soda compares the data in a column of your dataset with a snapshot of the same column at a different point in time.
 This snapshot exists in the DRO, which serves as a point of reference.
 The distribution check result indicates whether the difference between the distributions of the snapshot and the actual datasets is statistically significant.

-To create a DRO, you use the CLI command `soda update`.
+To create a DRO, you use the CLI command `soda update-dro`.
 When you execute the command, Soda stores the entire contents of the column(s) you specified in local memory.
 Before executing the command, examine the volume of data the column(s) contains and ensure that your system can accommodate storing it in local memory.

 1. If you have not already done so, create a directory to contain the files that Soda uses for a distribution check.
 2. Use a code editor to create a file called `distribution_reference.yml` (though, you can name it anything you wish) in your Soda project directory, then add the following example content to the file.